Studying online (if an online offering is shown below)

 Assessment

-Indicative assessments in this unit are as follows: (1) a research essay; (2) an analytical exercise; and (3) seminar participation.
+Indicative assessments in this unit are as follows: (1) a research essay; (2) in-class reflective essay; and (3) seminar participation.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.